 Our teaching program is varied and broad.
-At an undergraduate level, we offer students an opportunity to explore aspects of the Hebrew language and literature, Jewish history, film, culture, religion, literature, thought, society and politics.
-At the graduate level, the Program enables students can undertake Masters and PhD studies.
+At Undergraduate level, students explore Hebrew language (at beginner, intermediate or advanced) and literature, Jewish history, film, culture, religion, literature, thought, society and politics.
+Students can take subjects from History and Politics disciplines as part of their major, and undertake exchange at accredited overseas universities.